 This papers focuses on the first two aspects which are part of the SAP HANA migration.
 The third step normally happens after the migration and is addressed in custom development projects driven by business requirements.

 For functional corrections the ABAP platform provides static code check tools like Code Inspector and the ABAP Test Cockpit.
 In addition, ABAP developers and test engineers can build unit tests and scenario tests in order to ensure functional correctness.
 For the SAP HANA migration SAP provides new static checks integrated in the code inspector.
-These checks are bundled in the code inspector variant FUNCTIONAL_DB and FUNCTIONAL_DB_ADDITION.
+These checks are bundled in the code inspector variant FUNCTIONAL_DB.

 In addition to the static checks SAP also provides a new runtime check monitor, transaction SRTCM.